fwerkor/capos/README.md

 ### Quickstart

+Now, you can simply run `bash ./scripts/quickstart.sh` to start, or do the following steps yourself.

 1. Run `bash ./scripts/auto_install_dependencies.sh` to automatically install dependencies on some system, It is unstable so do it yourself if error occurs.

 2. Run `./scripts/feeds update -a` to obtain all the latest package definitions defined in feeds.conf / feeds.conf.default